nicolelun/my-portfolio/_commercial-portfolio/tv-navigation/tv-navigation.md

 <div class="text-col">
 	<p>During this process, I reordered the subcategories based on visits and sales, placing the most popular at the top.
 I also started to build collage images for subcategories that contained multiple types of product or whose labels might be unclear.
 For example, the thumbnail for "Home Safety & Security" showed a fire extinguisher, bike lock, and security camera, and the thumbnail for "Fasteners" showed a screw, nails, and hex nuts.</p>
 	<h2>Epilogue</h2>
 	<p>After these efforts to improve information scent, customer satisfication in key categories increased by 30%.
 With thousands of categories and more added very month, this project evolved into ongoing maintenance.
-In parallel, I continue to spearhead efforts to streamline the overall taxonomy, which I believe will drive even bigger benefits for usability, customer satisficaton, and ultimately revenue.</p>
+In parallel, I continue to spearhead efforts to streamline the overall taxonomy, which <!-- I believe  -->will drive even bigger benefits for usability, customer satisficaton, and ultimately revenue.</p>
 </div>